maxrothman/config/README.md

 ## Deprecated todos
 * Sublime likes to reformat the prefs and remove comments.
 Find a workaround?
   * Maybe gitattributes and textconv: http://t-a-w.blogspot.com/2016/05/sensible-git-diff-for-json-files.html
-* Find sublime plugins to:
+* Find vscode plugins to:
   * remove matching brackets
-  * stop giving syntax errors for print(s, end=something) in python3
   * split selection on words (rather than lines)
 * For macbooks with force touch, set force threshold to "Firm" in System Preferences, then run `defaults write com.apple.AppleMultitouchTrackpad SecondClickThreshold 1` to make force touch a little lighter
   * Maybe figure out what some of the other keys do like `ActuateDedents`